 Mr. Jones; along with fellow members, spent countless hours in producing a four year curriculum and seeing to it that this Training Program would be approved and accepted by the Virginia State Board of Contractors.
 Over the summer months between each school year, this curriculum is updated by the Apprenticeship Training Director and the Apprenticeship Training Instructors, to keep up with the ever changing National Electrical Code.

-Our Program’s Training Director is Mr. Willie Cline, who can be reached at e-mail address email@example.com to provide any answers to your questions with regard the Association’s Apprenticeship Training Program.
-Mr. Cline has more than 19 years of education instruction with the County of Henrico’s school system; more than 10 of these have been devoted to electrical Technical Training at Highland Springs High School.
-Beginning in the 2014-2015 school year; Mr. Cline transferred from the Highland Springs High School Technical Center, and is now teaching Electrical Technical Training at the Academy at Virginia Randolph.
+Our Program’s Training Director is Mr. Willie Cline; who can be reached at e-mail address email@example.com to provide any answers to your questions with regard the Association’s Apprenticeship Training Program.
+Mr. Cline has more than 20 years of electrical technical training, education and instruction with the County of Henrico’s School System.
+More than 10 of these years have been devoted to the Highland Springs High School’s Career Technical Education Center.
+Beginning in the 2014-2015 school year; Mr. Cline transferred from the Highland Springs High School Career Technical Education Center to the Academy at Virginia Randolph’s Career Technical Education Center.
+In the 2018-2019 school year; Mr Cline has transferred back to Highland Springs High School’s Career Education Technical Center.
 Mr Cline is a master electrician, an electrical contractor and is also a recipient of the County of Henrico’s Teacher of the Year Award in the year of 2010 and 2013.

 Our Program’s instructors are made up of electrical instructors from surrounding high school Technical Training programs, master electricians, electrical inspectors, electrical engineers and electrical contractors.